What we’re about

 Please contact the leader directly if you are delayed on the day or can't find the group (find contact details on our website).
 We are unlikely to respond to Meetup comments or messages sent on the day in enough time to be helpful.

-This walk will be led by Tom and Cate.
+This walk will be led by Dave.

 Please see our website for more information about the group.